branhoff/VWAP_backtest/README.md

 VWAP Backtest

 Project intends to test whether a stock's Volume Weighted Average Price serves as a better indicator of a stock's future price than the Simple Average Price with an identical lookback range.

+## TODOs for Developers
+1. Needs to be more dynamic and pull data directly from data provider's API

+2. Should probably show graph of return growth for the the buy/hold, VWAP, and SMAP strategy

+3. What are the two plot graphs trying to communicate?

+4. Why does the plot of the line on the second chart (strategy value vs. benchmark value) not seem to fit the data points

+5. We should introduce and better explain what we hope to achieve by this analysis

+7. Consider using backtrader or pyfolio packages to simplify calculations

+9. Error discovered in the set_singal function.
+Signal is being set the day of the intiation.
+It needs to be added to the next row and be calculated with delay

+10. Results of SMAP and VWAP seem much too similar...
+I would expect VWAP to be much slower than the SMAP

+11. Look into using the module Seaborn for histograms - https://seaborn.pydata.org/tutorial/distributions.html

+12. Need to identify large outlier created with the S&P 500 Data.
+    I think this is being caused by a short timefram for the test.
+Need to write a script that will only capture stocks with data at least back to 2010 (or whenever start date is)

+13. Consider including R^2 in Gaussian curve

+14. I'm attempting to build out the portion of the code that will cycle through different lookbacks and repeat the calculations in the original code.
+Problem is that storing that data is messy and not very adaptable.
+Need to research preferred way to write code so that it can flexibly store additional and new variable names without being manually hard coded in.
+Talk to people at RMOTR or chipy to find common solution to problem.